Schizosaccharomyces pombe: Cell cycle analysis

+Virology

+Because fundamental cellular pathways are conserved between fission yeast and humans, S. pombe has been developed as a surrogate host for genome-wide functional screening of viral proteins.
+In a process developeed by Zhao and colleagues, individual viral genes are expressed one at a time from an inducible promoter, allowing each protein's effect on yeast growth, cell-cycle progression, oxidative stress, and viability to be measured independently.
+Following the 2015–2016 Zika outbreak, this approach was applied to ZIKV proteins, seven of which were found to be cytopathic, with one causing cell hypertrophy and growth arrest mediated through the conserved target of rapamycin (TOR) pathway.
+The same screening platform has since been used to characterize other pathogens, including HIV-1 and SARS-CoV-2.

 Meiotic recombination

 RecA and RecA-like proteins are required for recombinational repair of DNA double-strand breaks.
 Five RecA-like proteins have been described in S. pombe that are linked to meiotic recombination, and all five RecA homologs appear to be required for normal levels of meiotic recombination.

 Biomedical tool

 However, there are limitations with using fission yeast as a model system: its multidrug resistance.
 "The MDR response involves overexpression of two types of drug efflux pumps, the ATP-binding cassette (ABC) family... and the major facilitator superfamily".
 Paul Nurse and some of his colleagues have recently created S. pombe strains sensitive to chemical inhibitors and common probes to see whether it is possible to use fission yeast as a model system of chemical drug research.

 For example, Doxorubicin, a very common chemotherapeutic antibiotic, has many adverse side-effects.
 Researchers are looking for ways to further understand how doxorubicin works by observing the genes linked to resistance by using fission yeast as a model system.
 Links between doxorubicin adverse side-effects and chromosome metabolism and membrane transport were seen.
 Metabolic models for drug targeting are now being used in biotechnology, and further advances are expected in the future using the fission yeast model system.